BACKGROUND & GENERAL EXPERIENCE

 TEACHING & ACADEMIC ADMINISTRATION

-Dr. Harris-Love has taught various courses including Exercise Science, Geriatrics,Therapeutic Exercise, and Research Methods, and has completed previous faculty service at the University of Maryland School of Medicine, George Washington University School of Medicine and Health Sciences, and the University of Indianapolis School of Physical Therapy.
+Dr. Harris-Love is the Associate Dean of Physical Therapy Education for the CU School of Medicine and a member of the Department of Physical Medicine & Rehabilitation Executive Committee and the Research Oversight Committee.
+He has completed previous faculty service at the University of Maryland School of Medicine, George Washington University School of Medicine and Health Sciences, and the University of Indianapolis School of Physical Therapy.
+Dr. Harris-Love has taught various courses including Exercise Science, Geriatrics,Therapeutic Exercise, and Research Methods.
 The laboratory staff has been actively involved in team teaching quantitative ultrasound modules, isokinetic assessment, and kinesiology at local academic institutions.
 His current teaching activities are in support of the DPT and PhD educational programs at the CU Anschutz Medical Campus:

 RHSC 7001: Rehabilitation Science Seminar, Co-Instructor